 Because machine learning involves a veritable tangle of math—sometimes quite difficult and unobvious—the readability of our code (not to mention external libraries) is absolutely essential if we want to succeed.
 We’d like developers to think not about how to write, but what to write instead.

-One great example here is the problem that ML models often silently fail to address—namely that while the code can be correct in terms of syntax, the math underpinning can still be incorrect and not work properly (you can read more about this in a great article by Adrew Karpathy, which also features a number of tips on how to fight it).
+One great example here is the problem that machine learning models often silently fail to address—namely that while the code can be correct in terms of syntax, the math underpinning can still be incorrect and not work properly (you can read more about this in a great article by Andrew Karpathy, which also features a number of tips on how to fight it).

 Because of the reasons outlined above, I’d suggest using dynamically typed technologies, like Python, JS, or Ruby here.
 Out of the three, Python is best known for its simple syntax and the emphasis it puts on code readability, as declared in The Zen of Python: